angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

-It's because of this that we present our [sideboard chapter](/meandeck/sideboard) as a series of guiding principles instead of a rigid +x/-y format because we cannot account for every decklist and what might be very common one day could very well become obsolete the next.
-Even so, there are definitely advantages to having at least one example guide if nothing else to try to promote people to write/discover their own plans.
-I personally think everyone should have a go at mapping their plans for each matchup at least once, even if you don't follow it perfectly or change your mind completely at least you have gone through and worked out each slot and whether it is justified or not to hold its place and it means you become more aware of the roles each card has so that you can become flexible vs the unknown.
+It's because of this that we present our [sideboard chapter](/meandeck/sideboard) as a series of guiding principles instead of a rigid *+x/-y* format since we cannot account for every decklist and what might be very common one day could very well become obsolete the next.
+Even so, there are definitely advantages to having at least one example guide if nothing else to try to promote people to write and discover their own plans.
+I personally think everyone should have a go at mapping their plans for each matchup at least once, even if you don't follow it perfectly or change your mind completely at least you have gone through and worked out each slot and whether it is justified to hold its place.
+It also means that you become more aware of the roles each card has so that you can become flexible vs. the unknown.

 Because of the demand for it as a one-off article I thought I would provide my own sideboard guide.
 This is not a guide I have properly written up before but